IKKI-FPV/stikki/README.md

     The Configurator (stikkis.lua): Used only on the bench.
 It handles the interface, colors, and settings.

-    The Generator: When you save, STIKKIS writes a new optimized file (e.g., IKKI_1.lua) containing only the math needed for flight.
+    The Generator: When you save, STIKKIS writes a new optimized file (e.g., IKKI_1.lua) containing only the mathematics needed for the RGB effect you just created.

 Result: Complex configurations on the ground, absolute lightness during actual use.
 No compromises.
 Installation